gatsbyjs/gatsby/docs/docs/glossary.md

 ### Filesystem

 The way files are organized.
-With Gatsby, it means having files in the same place as your website's or app's code instead of pulling data from an external [source](#source)
+With Gatsby, it means having files in the same place as your website's or app's code instead of pulling data from an external [source](#source).
+Common filesystem usage in Gatsby includes Markdown content, images, data files, and other assets.

 ### Front-End